eclipse-cyclonedds/cyclonedds/docs/GettingStarted/CycloneGettingStarted.md

 At this point, you are ready to use Eclipse Cyclone DDS-CXX in your projects.

 Note that the default build type is a release build with debug information included (RelWithDebInfo), which is generally the most convenient type of build to use from applications because of a good mix between performance and still being able to debug things.
-If you rather have a Debug or pure Release build, set `CMAKE_BUILD_TYPE` accordingly.
+If you prefer to have a Debug or pure Release build, set `CMAKE_BUILD_TYPE` accordingly.

-If you like to contribute to Cyclone DDS-CXX, refer to [Contributing to Eclipse Cyclone DDS CXX for Windows in Appendix II.](#appendix-ii-contributing-to-eclipse-cyclone-dds-cxx)
+If you want to contribute to Cyclone DDS-CXX, refer to [Contributing to Eclipse Cyclone DDS CXX for Windows in Appendix II.](#appendix-ii-contributing-to-eclipse-cyclone-dds-cxx)

 ### 5.5 Installation with product installer for Windows

-The Cyclone DDS-CXX also provides a package installation, this is much easier than installing it from GitHub.
+The Cyclone DDS-CXX also provides a product installer, this is much easier than installing it from GitHub.

-To install the Cyclone DDS-CXX from the package, you only need to follow a few simple steps.
+To install the Cyclone DDS-CXX from the installer, you only need to follow a few simple steps.

 First, start up the installer, click 'Next'.